-

 The Center for Academic and Career Success, through its Handshake system, contains complete information about all work-study jobs, plus on- and off-campus student positions and internships.
 Presently, Catholic University offers up to 30 work-study appointments for graduate students, which provide opportunities to earn additional funds while working with campus and school administration.

 You are welcome to review the job descriptions and contact the supervisor directly.
-You are also encouraged to check the Cardinal Connection website often, as new openings are posted regularly.
+You are also encouraged to check the Cardinal Connection website often, as new openings are posted regularly.- Campus work-study and part-time jobs

 In order to qualify for a graduate degree from The Catholic University of America, a graduate student must maintain continuous enrollment.
 Graduate students should be aware of many important factors that affect continuous enrollment, including registration, drop/add and withdrawal dates on the Academic Calendar.